peterheard01/TicTacToeByTdd/README.md

 # TicTacToeByTdd

-A TDD Exercise for the Tic Tac Toe game.
-An example of clean code.
+A TDD exercise for the Tic Tac Toe game.
+An example of Clean Code.